 The agentic future: Transforming commerce and growth

 There is no doubt the agentic future of commerce is creating opportunities for businesses and consumers.
 Agentic AI is reimagining entire retail operations from supply chains to customer engagement.
 Intelligent workflows can now reroute shipments, optimise inventory, and negotiate supplier contracts in real time.
-For consumers, shopping agents are taking over the entire journey: understanding needs, finding the best deals, arranging delivery, and processing payment autonomously.
+For consumers, shopping agents are taking over the entire journey by understanding needs, finding the best deals, arranging delivery, and processing payment autonomously.
 The Agent-to-Agent economy has arrived.
 But beyond convenience and efficiency, the real promise of Agentic AI lies in inclusive economic growth.

 Powering inclusive growth through AI